ElTiToRuiz/ElTiToRuiz/README.md

 # Hi there, I'm Igor Ruiz! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in building real-time applications and fitness tracking solutions.
+I'm a passionate developer with a keen interest in building solutions to solve real-world problems, optimize workflows, and explore innovative technologies.

 ## 🚀 Projects
 - [Real-Time Chat](https://github.com/ElTiToRuiz/Real-Time-Chat)